 For less than a thousand dollars you could live for a month on the magical island of Bali, Indonesia.
 This postcard perfect paradise holds something for everyone from white sand beaches to lush jungles to hikes above it all on active volcanos.
 You can commune with nature among ancient stone temples and dive on some of the worlds best coral reefs.
 Top it off with fun nightlife, intriguing culture and what I think is some of the best food on the planet and you might not even mind the airfare.

-For just a little over a thousand dollars you can go on a six-day guided tour through Ecuador with Viventura tours.
+For just a little over a thousand dollars, you can go on a six-day guided tour through Ecuador with Viventura tours.
 Visit Papallacta Hot Springs and Spa, canoe down the Napo River, have another spa experience in Baños, trek along the Avenue of Volcanoes and visit Cotopaxi National Park.
-For this you get all lodging with a private bath, meals and jungle excursions all with a private guide and a driver.
+For this, you get all lodging with a private bath, meals and jungle excursions all with a private guide and a driver.
 I traveled to South America with Viventura last year and I can say that they manage to seamlessly blend comfort and exploration.
-At some point you may actually feel like you are on an REAL Indiana Jones type adventure.
+At some point, you may actually feel like you are on a REAL Indiana Jones type adventure.

 Last, and probably least, you missed the opportunity to visit Banksy’s “Dismal Land”, a dystopian theme park, located in Weston-Super Mare, United Kingdom.
 Billed proudly as “The UK’s most disappointing new visitor attraction” this “Beusement Park” featured the artworks of 58 global artists as well as the reclusive provocateur Banksy himself.
 Like many other theme parks there was a selection of rides and impossible to win games, including the “Topple the Anvil with a Ping Pong Ball.”
 But all is not lost, for less than $1,000 USD you can get a ticket to the U.K. and probably have enough money left over to find a little bemusement of your own.